-PCT is designed with the phonologist in mind and has an easy-to-use graphical user interface that requires no programming knowledge, and all of the original code (written in Python) is freely available for those who would like access to the source.
+PCT is designed with the phonologist in mind and has an easy-to-use graphical user interface that requires no programming knowledge, and all of the original code (written in Python) is freely available for those who would like access to the source (though we do not actively provide tech support for API functionality).
 It specifically includes the following capabilities:

 The software can make use of pre-existing freely available corpora (e.g., the IPHOD corpus; [IPHOD]), which are included with the system, or a user may upload their own corpus in several formats.
 First, lexical lists with transcription and token frequency information can be directly uploaded; such a list is what is deemed a “corpus” by PCT.
 Second, raw running text (orthographically and/or phonetically transcribed) can be uploaded and turned into lexical lists in columnar format (corpora) for subsequent analysis.
 Raw sound files accompanied by Praat TextGrids [PRAAT] may also be uploaded for analyses of acoustic similarity, and certain pre-existing special types of corpora can be uploaded natively (Buckeye [BUCKEYE]).
 Orthographic corpora can have their transcriptions “looked up” in a pre-existing transcribed corpus of the same language.